duststorm/makehuman/trunk/makehuman/utils/mhx/Readme.txt

 is available.

 Preparations:

 Copy mhx_import.py and mhx_export.py from the makehuman/utils/mhx folder to your Blender scripts folder.
 The variable TexDir at the beginning of mhx_import.py may be modified to point to your texture directory.

+VERY IMPORTANT: Load pydrivers.py into your Blender file before importing the mhx file.
+Otherwise the shape keys will not work.

 Usage: